armanulhaq/fusion/README.md

 - 📱 Responsive design for all devices
 - 🔄 Chat history tracking
 - 📂 Collapsible sidebar
+- 🛡️ Designed with a focus on security with the usage of .env

 ## Demo
 <img width="1710" alt="image" src="https://github.com/user-attachments/assets/a450852c-37f7-401d-a793-8c29484dfb40">